vannyyeh/vannyyeh.github.io/README.txt

-Inspired by the open resource and build up from it.
+Inspired by the open resource and vibe coding.

-Perosnal Web
+The assets folder includes the latest resume.